garetethan/solluxPy/README.md

 `x / y` |
 `x // y` | Floor division, AKA integer division.
 `x % y` | Modulo, AKA the remainder of division.
-`x | y` | Bit-wise OR.
+`x \| y` | Bit-wise OR.
 `x & y` | Bit-wise AND.

 ### Imported
 All functions in [Python's math module](https://docs.python.org/3/library/math.html) are available (though some as noted below have different names).
-A few of the common ones are listed here.
+Here are a few I find useful:

 Use | Clarifications
 --- | ---